Virtual Clinic Videos

 Keeping

-despite an electrical gap in the tracks or some other
+an electrical gap in the tracks or some other electrical

-electrical related issue is important to your railroad
+related issue is important to your railroad operations.
+In

-operations.
-In the Clinic Gil provides information on
+the Clinic Gil provides information on building your own

 The YVRR - Not Just Prototype